-Green coffee beans can also contain physical imperfections and defects such as hollow, porous, chipped deformation, underripe or blackened beans, foul, moldy, or roasted beans affected by insects and animals’ invasive harm.
+Green coffee beans can also contain physical imperfections and defects such as hollow, porous, chipped deformation, underripe or blackened beans, and foul, moldy, or roasted beans affected by insects and animals’ invasive harm.

 Most defects can be detected and eliminated during the grading process.
-Some areas only perform defect removal by hand, while others use UV lamps and LED classifiers.
+Some areas only remove defects by hand, while others use UV lamps and LED classifiers.
 But even modern technology currently cannot capture everything.